firefox-devtools/debugger/packages/devtools-config/README.md

   * `examplesPort` Listen Port used to serve examples
 * `hotReloading` enables [Hot Reloading](../docs/local-development.md#hot-reloading) of CSS and React
 * `baseWorkerURL` Location for where the worker bundles exist
-* `host` Location for where the debugger bundles exist

 ### Local config